 The Burlington Housing Authority provides housing for eligible low-income families and handicapped persons.
 The Massachusetts Bay Transportation Authority provides rail and bus service to the Town and the Minibus (Burlington B-Line) serves the Town locally.
-The Town of Burlington has its own wells and water treatment system, and is a member of Massachusetts Water Resource Authority (MWRA) for sewer services only.
-However, in planning for the future, the Town has recognized that it is prudent to join the MWRA for water services as well.
-In 2019, we were accepted and are now taking the steps necessary to connect to the system to supplement the Town's existing water production.
+The Town of Burlington has its own wells and water treatment system, and is a member of Massachusetts Water Resource Authority (MWRA) for sewer services and partial water services, supplemented by Town water plants.